 Plants need Nitrogen in higher amounts to sustain adequate growth.
 Nitrogen is a component of chlorophyll, amino acids, protoplasts and enzymes in the plant.
 Nitrogen is a mobile macronutrient in plants, meaning that it can move from different parts of the plant, such as from older leaves to newer leaves.
 This is why when a Nitrogen deficiency starts, it will often start in the older leaves.
 When you fertilize your plants with Nitrogen, they may become a darker green than they previously were.
 This is because there was a deficiency of Nitrogen in the plant.
 Plants that do not have a Nitrogen deficiency may not exhibit much of a color change.
 Another symptom of a Nitrogen deficiency is slowed growth because Nitrogen is involved in the growing processes of the plant.

-Plants get Nitrogen in nature from decomposed leaves, animal, and other plant matter, aka organic matter.
+Plants get Nitrogen in nature from decomposed leaves, animals, and other plant matter, aka organic matter.
 Nitrogen can be absorbed by plants as Ammonium or Nitrate.
-A suspected Nitrogen deficiency may be hard to capture on a soil test since Nitrogen levels can change rapidly, and may be more accurate from testing the plant tissue.
+A suspected Nitrogen deficiency may be hard to capture on a soil test since Nitrogen levels can change rapidly and may be more accurate than testing the plant tissue.

 Phosphorus is a mobile macronutrient, and its availability in soil is related to the soil pH.
 Phosphorus deficiencies are tough to diagnose by eye because a plant that is deficient in this macronutrient may not be visible.
 A visible deficiency will present as stunted growth or a dark green to purple coloring, but the best way to tell if there is a deficiency is by a soil test.